 Dr De Brito conducts functional and structural MRI research to 1: examine the neural substrates associated with the development and the persistence of severe antisocial behaviour in children and adults; 2. shed light on the relationship between childhood maltreatment and brain structure and functioning; and 3.
 Identify structural and functional neural markers of resilience.

 Independent Research Fellow / Birmingham Fellow

 Dr Galea is broadly interested in motor control.
-This ranges from the neural correlates of motor learning to movement disorders such as Parkinson’s disease.
+This ranges from the neural correlates of motor learning to stroke rehabilitation.
 At present, he is particularly interested in how reward/punishment influences our actions and can be used to alter the speed at which our motor system learns or retains new movements.